-One key feature that distinguishes the AU from its predecessor, the OAU is its vision of an integrated, prosperous, equitable, well-governed and peaceful United States of Africa, effectively managed by its own citizens and representing a creative and dynamic force in the international arena.
+One key feature that distinguishes the AU from its predecessor, the Organisation of African Unity (OAU) is its vision of an integrated, prosperous, equitable, well-governed and peaceful United States of Africa, effectively managed by its own citizens and representing a creative and dynamic force in the international arena.

 The last component of this vision establishes the need to cooperate strategically with other regional groupings, international organisations and states to promote Africa's interests, acquire support to enable the attainment of her objectives, increase Africa's international stature and obtain the global leverage that would enable the continent to maximise its impact in the geopolitical arena.
 Consequently, South Africa through the AU, has entered a number of structured strategic partnerships around the world in line with the clear vision and development strategy of the AU.

 The partnerships emphasise the implementation of industrialisation and technology transfer, infrastructure development, trade and investment, development of human capital, social investment, and sustainable and inclusive growth policies, programmes and projects of continental, regional and national dimension.

-These relations include continent-continent partnerships such as the Africa-EU partnership, the Africa-South America Summit and partnership between Africa and the Arab World and country-continent partnerships such as Forum on China-Africa Cooperation, TICAD, the Africa-India Forum, the Africa-Turkey partnership and the Africa-Korea partnership.
+These relations include continent-continent partnerships such as the Africa-EU partnership, the Africa-South America Summit and partnership between Africa and the Arab World, and country-continent partnerships such as the Forum on China-Africa Cooperation (FOCAC), the Tokyo International Conference on African Development (TICAD), the Africa-India Forum, the Africa-Turkey partnership and the Africa-Korea partnership.

 These partnerships are established and covered or governed by strategic partnership agreements, MoUs, declarations and frameworks of cooperation and various senior officials meetings, ministerial meetings and summits have been held over the years to review these partnerships.
-These strategic partnerships enable African partners to take advantage of the continent's anticipated growth, its growing consumer market, demand for industrial products, demand for engineering, procurement and construction services and supply of basic raw materials, natural resources and strategic industrial inputs.
+These strategic partnerships enable African partners to take advantage of the continent's anticipated growth, its growing consumer market, demand for industrial products, demand for engineering, procurement, construction services, and supply of basic raw materials, natural resources and strategic industrial inputs.

-Previously, the partnerships involved commitments to provide assistance in agricultural and technological development, human capital development, industrialisation, infrastructural development as well as military expertise for the peacebuilding and peacemaking efforts of the AU.
-However, the emerging trend is that partners are aggressively promoting their respective private sectors to the fore and trade, investments and market access is acquiring prominence.
+Previously, the partnerships involved commitments to provide assistance in agricultural and technological development, human capital development, industrialisation, infrastructural development, as well as military expertise for the peacebuilding and peacemaking efforts of the AU.

+However, the emerging trend is that partners are aggressively promoting their respective private sectors to the fore and trade, investments and market access are acquiring prominence.
 Relations with countries of the South remain strong and the BRICS membership has yielded benefits for the country and is expected to do so for the rest of the continent.

 Efforts continue within BRICS on common objectives, including addressing challenges in respective regions and the world at large.
 BRICS also continues to provide alternative market access as well as strategic political support in pursuit of a just and equitable world.
 In the same vein, South Africa continues to support the consolidation of the India, Brazil and South Africa (IBSA) Dialogue Forum.
-The forum serves as an intimate platform that coordinates matters of common interest and concern, and promotes development through the IBSA Fund for the alleviation of poverty and hunger.
+The forum serves as an intimate platform that coordinates matters of common interest and concern and promotes development through the IBSA Fund for the alleviation of poverty and hunger.

 The Indian Ocean region is of vital importance and of growing geostrategic significance.
-South Africa views the IORA as the preeminent regional organisation linking Africa, the Middle East and Asia via the Indian Ocean.
+South Africa views the IORA as the preeminent regional organisation linking Africa, the Middle East and

+Asia via the Indian Ocean.
 The association is growing in stature and prominence.
-South Africa continues to participate in the Organisation of African, Caribbean and Pacific States (OACPS), previously known as the Africa, Caribbean and Pacific Group (ACP), to promote South-South solidarity and the interests of the South and enhance dialogue and cooperation on political and sustainable development issues between the OACPS and the EU, its main development partner.